instaal-io/updaate/README.md

 ## Usage
-Here the usage for MiniUpdateChecker
+MiniUpdateChecker has plenty of Options.
+Use Default theme or you can customize as much as you want.
+Here the usages for MiniUpdateChecker:

 ### Basic
 #### Default Theme